-If you are a parent of an infant or a young child or are a medical practitioner who works with small children, one of the common conditions that you are likely to come across is elevated body temperature.
-Fever is common and may be indicative of many conditions.
+If you are a new parent, have a young kid or are a paediatric practitioner, one of the common conditions that you are likely to come across is elevated body temperature.
+Fever is a common ailment and may be indicative of many conditions.
 This makes it important to have a reliable and accurate baby thermometer handy.
-It acts as a trusted guide to measuring the child's temperature and in keeping a record of the spikes in temperature.
+It acts as a trusted guide to measure the child's temperature and keep a record of the spikes in temperature.
 This also assists in a better medical diagnosis.

 - The chance of an infection by reuse in another child is eliminated as these do not touch the infant to read the temperature

 - They can be used while the child is playing or even sleeping and takes only a sweep across the forehead.

 - You can buy infrared thermometers online from websites such as Smart Medical Buyer.

 - They can be synced with a smartphone app to record the readings and keep a tab on the progress of the infant’s health.

 Though Infrared thermometers are more expensive than other types, the added cost is well worth the convenience and safety.